Pontic Greek genocide: Campaign of extermination

 There was some local Muslim opposition to this actions.
 But it could not change anything because of authoritarian essence of Kemal's regime.
 For example, when it turned out that Greek women and children were going to be deported from Samsun, seventy Turkish notables telegraphed Kemal, saying that it was against their religion to massacre women and children.
 The dissenters recommended deporting them to Greece instead.
 Kemal responded by emphasizing atrocities committed by Greeks against Turks and described expulsion of Samsun's Greeks as a "merciful act".
 The authorities then threatened to charge the dissenters with "disloyality".
 They backed down and promised not to take further steps to oppose deportations.

 Two witnesses related that in August 1921 the authorities in Trabzon ordered all adult Greek men to present themselves for paid labor on fortifications.
 Five hundred or more complied; they were immediately imprisoned and their homes pillaged.
 The men were then deported to the interior in groups of fifty and forced to march for seven days "without as much as a morsel of bread."
 One night they were taken away in groups of ten and shot.

 Simultaneously, Kemalists were liquidating Greek intellectuals, businessmen and priests (see Amasya trials).
 Platon, Metropolitan of Samsun, was executed in September 1921.
 Turks extracted his gold teeth.
 In Ordu, 190 prominent Greeks were reportedly hanged.
 In Tokat, ten were executed.
 Seventy-nine were condemned to death in Samsun.
 In one case, father and son were reportedly given the option of deciding which of them would go first.
 Seven priests from Alacam, Bafra, and their environs were crucified in the marketplace of Gozkoy, according to the Greek Patriarchate in Constantinople.
 Another priest was reportedly crucified in Topedjik.
 Nationalists treated Christian clergy with particular brutality.
 Many were murdered; others were exiled or imprisoned.

 Final stage

+Therefore, in order to cleanse, to purify as quickly as possible these Greeks who for eight years have truly been a calamity upon the country, I believe that I have taken the most effective measures undertaken so far ...